October 21, 2020 4 min read

 Dogs can definitely eat peanuts, and they can definitely eat peanut butter.
 The key is to make sure that you keep it simple.
 Peanuts should be plain - they can be raw or roasted, but no salt, no honey, no sugar, just peanuts.
 The same goes for peanut butter - it should just be peanuts ground up without anything added to it (especially xylitol - we can't stress that enough).

 Just remember that even though peanuts are perfectly fine for your dog, they are very high in fat, so make sure you serve them in moderation.
+As for peanut butter, it's great to pair it with something that has a bit less fat and can add a nice change in texture or flavor.
+Peanut butter smeared on a banana is good, as is peanut butter on celery.

 Get 10% off your first order when you sign up for updates from us.
 We solemnly vow not to spam you or share your email.